scarletquasar/Cli.NET/Docs/CreatingCommand.md

 <img src="https://i.imgur.com/CJXEmgn.png" width="100%">

-Commands can also be implemented as standalone lambdas using `Action<string>`, like the example:
+Commands can also be implemented as standalone lambdas like the example:

 ```cs
 var container = new CommandContainer();